 The general population prosecutor in India does not appear to be a backer of the state as in the prosecutor need to look for conviction at any expense.
 The prosecutor must be unbiased, reasonable and truthful as an open official as well as in light of the fact that the prosecutor has a place with the honourable calling of law, the morals of which request these qualities.

-The role of the Prosecutor is not to resolutely look for a conviction paying little mind to the confirmation, yet his/her central obligation is to guarantee that justice is delivered.
-The Indian legal deciphered part, obligations and obligations of arraignment as takes after:
+The role of the Public Prosecutor is not to seek a conviction regardless of the evidence; the central duty is to ensure that justice is done.
+Indian courts have explained the role, duties and obligations of the prosecution as follows.

-A perfect Public Prosecutor is not concerned with securing feelings, or with fulfilling bureaus of the State Governments with which she/he has been in contact with.
-He must see herself/himself as an executor of justice process.
-The Allahabad High Court had decided that it is the obligation of the Public Prosecutor to see that equity is vindicated and that he ought not acquire a corrupt conviction.
+A Public Prosecutor should not be concerned merely with securing convictions, or with pleasing the departments of the State Government with which he or she works.
+The prosecutor must act as an agent of the justice process.
+The courts have consistently held that it is the duty of the Public Prosecutor to see that justice is done, and that he or she should not seek to obtain a conviction by unfair means.

-The motive behind a criminal trial should be focused on blaming the honesty of the charged individual.
-The obligation of a Public Prosecutor is not to speak to any specific gathering, yet the State.
-The indictment of the charged persons must be directed with the most extreme equitability.
+The object of a criminal trial is to discover the truth, not to secure the conviction of the accused at any cost.
+The duty of a Public Prosecutor is not to represent any particular party, but the State.
+The prosecution of accused persons must be conducted with the utmost fairness.

 A Public Prosecutor ought not by explanation exasperate the argument against the denounced, or hold back a witness in light of the fact that her/his proof may debilitate the case for arraignment.
 The main point of a Public Prosecutor ought to be to support the court in finding truth.
 A Public Prosecutor may as well stay away from any processes prone to threaten or unduly impact witnesses on either side.